Types of Motorcycle Accident Injuries

 The chest is home to some of the body’s most vital organs, including the heart, lungs, and liver—which means chest injuries can be extremely serious.
 Experiencing chest pain during or after a motor vehicle accident can be concerning, because it’s difficult to determine exactly what is causing the pain.
 It may involve your organs, muscles, bones, skin, nerves, or circulation.

 If you suffered a chest injury caused by a motor vehicle accident in Massachusetts or Rhode Island, you may be entitled to compensation.
-At Bottaro Law, our attorneys are knowledgeable about motor vehicle accident laws in both Rhode Island and Massachusetts, and we want to help.
+At the Bottaro Law Firm, LLC, our attorneys are knowledgeable about motor vehicle accident laws in both Rhode Island and Massachusetts, and we want to help.
 Contact us today for a free, no-obligation consultation.

 Common Accident-Related Chest Injuries

 Many motor vehicle accident-related chest injuries in Rhode Island and Massachusetts include:

 - Strained muscles

 - Broken, bruised, and fractured ribs (including incomplete fracture)